-Blackboard - Blackboard (Bb) is AU's course management system.
-It is available at both sww.american.edu/blackboard.
+Blackboard (Bb) is AU's course management system.
 Each semester, more than 40 percent of all courses use Blackboard to share documents, such as syllabi and assignments, course communications (including a discussion board), private e-mails and chats for course members, and, in some instances, online surveys and exams.